 - What is this material?
 It doesn't matter so much what it is, but how it moves and what the texture is.
 Do you like the way it lays?
 Once you wash it, how will the texture change?
 Natural materials (like linen) tend to have more movement than completely flat and crisp materials.

 - Will this pattern be distracting?
 The answer might be yes, but if you can imagine a scene in which you want to use it, go for it.
-I like to buy linens in quantities of at least 2+ so that I can be using one, spill on it, and then grab another of the same one if needed.
-I personally like solid neutrals, but patterns also definitely have their place!
+I like to buy linens in quantities of at least 2+ so I can be using one, spill on it, and then grab another of the same one if needed.
+I personally like solid neutrals with a bit of a fringe, but patterns also definitely have their place!

 My Favorite Linens